jxkimathi/freeCodeCamp/README.md

 * [Cat Photo App](./Responsive%20Web%20Design/Cat%20Photo%20App/) - Learning the first steps into working with HTML.

 * [Cafe Menu App](./Responsive%20Web%20Design/Cafe%20Menu/) - Working on a cafe menu using HTML and CSS in conjecture to further my learning.

+* [Colored Markers](./Responsive%20Web%20Design/Colored%20Markers/) - Creating colored markers using HTML and CSS to learn different ways to set color values and how to pair colors with each other.